leftidev/mnist-cnn-digit-recognition/README.md

 ### Model architecture

+- Sequential Model
 - Input Layer: Accepts images of shape (28, 28, 1).
-- Convolutional Layers: Three convolutional layers with ReLU activation, followed by max pooling layers.
+- Convolutional Layers: Three convolutional layers with ReLU activation, followed by batch normalization and max pooling layers.
 - Flatten Layer: Converts the 3D output to a 1D vector.
-- Dense Layers: Includes a hidden layer with 64 units and an output layer with 10 units (one for each digit) using softmax activation.
+- Dense Layers: Includes a hidden layer with 128 units and an output layer with 10 units (one for each digit) using softmax activation.
+A dropout layer is also included after the hidden layer for regularization to prevent overfitting.

 ### Model Compilation

-- Optimizer: Adam
+- Optimizer: Adam (Adaptive Moment Estimation) with a learning rate of 0.001.
-- Loss Function: Categorical crossentropy
+- Loss Function: Categorical crossentropy.
-- Metrics: Accuracy
+- Metrics: Accuracy.

 ### Model Saving and Visualization

-- The model is trained for 10 epochs with a batch size of 64, and the trained model is saved as `mnist_model.h5`.
+- The model is trained for 10 epochs with a batch size of 64, and the trained model is saved as `mnist_model.keras`.
 Training history is plotted to visualize accuracy over epochs.

 ## predict_digits.py